DaveY61/flask-mod-template/README.md

    - Rename example files (removing .example extensions)
    - Update .gitignore
    - Create a .env file
+   - Create a `fmt_version.txt` file to track the in-use template version

-4. Update the `.env` file with your specific configuration values.
+4. Update the `.env` file with your specific configuration values, paying special attention to the email-related variables which are crucial for user registration and password reset functionality.

 ### Establish Admin User